marioy47/blog-site/posts/jsdoc-intro-and-tutorial/index.md

 If you've read the book [Clean Code](https://play.google.com/store/books/details/Robert_C_Martin_Clean_Code?id=_i6bDeoCQzsC) by [Robert C. Martin](https://play.google.com/store/info/name/Robert_C_Martin?id=06_4l9), you know that you should be throwing exceptions instead of returning `false` or `null` on error.

-If you are, then you really need to specify which exceptions you throw in your code:
+If you are, then you really need to specify which exceptions you throw in your code with [`@throws`](https://jsdoc.app/tags-throws.html):

 ```javascript
 /**